UNCLASSIFIED (U)

 (3) Unavailable

 e.
 (U) Diversity Visa Fee: There is no fee for submitting the initial entry for the DV program.
-However, those entrants who are selected and apply for DVs will be required to pay a DV Program Fee at the time of interview.
+However, those entrants who are selected and apply for DVs will be required to pay a DV Program Fee at the interview.

 (1) (U) Collection of Fee: Section 636 of Public Law 104-208, the Illegal Immigration Reform and Immigrant Responsibility Act of 1996, authorized the Department to collect a fee for the processing of DVs.
 The DV Program Fee incorporates the standard IV processing fees, including the IV Application Fee and the IV Security Surcharge, and is specified in the Schedule of Fees for Consular Services.
-Consular sections must collect the DV Program Fee at the time of the applicant’s formal interview and should not collect beforehand.
+Consular sections must collect the DV Program Fee at the applicant’s formal interview and should not collect beforehand.

 (2) Unavailable